 Put research, on-brand creation, publishing, and analysis into one AI Social Media Assistant workflow.

-Builds Velocity, a next generation social media agent used to run multiple brands across 6 channels.
+Builds Velocity, a next generation social media agent used to run multiple brands across seven platforms, including Bluesky.
 Spent the last 30 days hands-on inside the 20 leading platforms in this category.

 What Tool Lets a Team Manage Multiple Brand Social Media Accounts From a Single Dashboard?